Chirantanbanik/Chirantanbanik/README.md

 <h1 align="center">Hi 👋, I'm Chirantan Banik</h1>
 <h3 align="center"> Currently a second-year Undergrad at Sikkim Manipal Institute of Technology pursuing B.Tech in CSE.
 I'm the type of person who enjoys trying new    things and taking on new challenges.
-A passionate Developer who loves to Solve Real life Problems through Coding.</h3>
+A passionate Developer who loves to Solve Real life Problems through Coding.
+Apart from Technology I am interested in Content Creation, reading growth books and listening to stories of Indian Armed Forces.</h3>

 - 🔭 I’m currently working on Improving my skills and Building Myself.
 - 🌱 I’m currently learning Full stack Development and Data Structures and Algorithms using C++